Thank you for your interest in applying for an Affinity Giving grant!

 WPLC Focus Areas.
 This section denotes the areas in which the project aligns with WPLC priorities and seeks to better the IU community, and beyond (e.g. local, state, national, and/or global communities).
 The focus areas listed are the current priority areas of the WPLC.
 Multiple focus areas may be selected.

-The Project Narrative section is an integral piece of the application, which should clearly describe the project need and how the project contributes to building a more equitable and inclusive environment at Indiana University, and beyond campus walls.
+In this section of the application, give a brief overview and provide more detailed information.
+These questions are an integral piece of the application, which should clearly describe the project need and how the project contributes to building a more equitable and inclusive environment at Indiana University, and beyond campus walls.

-*Reference Diversity, Equity, and Inclusion definitions in the Glossary at the end of this document.
+Reference Diversity, Equity, and Inclusion definitions in the Glossary.

 Purpose